apache/echarts-doc/en/option/series/treemap.md

 Treemap primarily focus on how to visually distinguish 『different levels』 from 『different categories in the same level』, which require to properly set 『rectangular color』,『border thickness』, 『border color』and even『color saturation of rectangular』 and so on on each level.

 Reference to [example](${galleryEditorPath}treemap-disk&edit=1&reset=1).
 The top level is divided by colors into several parts respectively in 『red』『green』『blue』and etc..
 Each color block is the next level, using color saturation to distinguish (reference to `colorSaturation`).
 The border of the outermost level of Rectangle is 『white』.
-The border of the next level rectangular is the processed result of current block color added with saturation（See `borderColorSaturation`）.
+The border of the next level rectangular is the processed result of current block color added with saturation (See `borderColorSaturation`).

-Treemap supports this configuration through the following rule: each level computes visual information（the configuration in levels） of  user configuration such as`color`、`colorSaturation`、`borderColor`、`colorSaturation`, then pass them to the child node (sublevel).
+Treemap supports this configuration through the following rule: each level computes visual information (the configuration in levels)  of  user configuration such as`color`、`colorSaturation`、`borderColor`、`colorSaturation`, then pass them to the child node (sublevel).
 If there is no configuration of child node, the configuration of the parent node would be inherited, or its own configuration would be used.

 Therefore, what can be done is the following: the parent level configurates `color` list, the child level configurates `colorSaturation`.
 Each node of parent level would obtain a color from the `color` list; and the node of child level would obtain a color from `colorSaturation` and compound it with the color inherited from the parent node to get its final color.